dgaydukov/cert-aws/sa/files/sa.md

 * iam+google - to get access to aws console for your google users
 * cognito+google - get temporary aws credentials using google users FU (Federated user) - user of such external identity who can access aws services but don't have corresponding iam user (so it managed outside aws iam)
-FU can access aws management console in 2 ways
+FU can access aws management console in 2 ways:
 * programmatically request security credentials and put them into sign-in request to the AWS
 * post SAML assertion directly to [AWS sign-in](https://sign-in.aws.amazon.com/saml) But both allows federated user to access the console without having to sign in with a user name and password